-Getting Your Message Right
+Getting Your Education Ad Messaging Right

-It’s no surprise that ad messaging is a key factor in a successful digital marketing campaign.
+It’s no surprise that education ad messaging is a key factor in a successful digital marketing campaign.
 Our team has done extensive work testing various types of messaging in the education space.
 We have developed best practices that we start with when taking over an education client from another agency or starting new campaigns in an existing account.
-This is a cumulation of our work in education over our 13-year existence, and is a living, breathing practice with the many continued advancements in digital marketing.
+This is a cumulation of our work in education over our 16-year existence, and is a living, breathing practice with the many continued advancements in digital marketing.

 1. Avoid “Too Good To Be True” Advertising

-Similar results occur when schools talk about offering a variety of online programs, when they offer just a few.
+Similar results occur when schools talk about offering a variety of online programs when they offer just a few.
 Again, we can deter unqualified clicks by tweaking the ad messaging or adding a variety of extensions to highlight the online programs in a way to attract the right potential student.

 2. Leverage Ad Extensions for Promotional Messaging

 Promotions come and go, but your evergreen ad copy is your bread and butter.
-It’s common and logical to think that updating the headline and descriptions in paid search ad copy would be the most effective strategy to support promotions, because it’s putting the messaging in a more dominant position.
+It’s common and logical to think that updating the headline and descriptions in paid search ad copy would be the most effective strategy to support promotions because it’s putting the messaging in a more dominant position.
 But through testing, we’ve found that is typically not the case.

 For example, for a college or university, an application deadline would be considered a promotion because it’s changing frequently throughout the quarter and is used to drive urgency.
-Now imagine that a post-graduate student searches for “mba program” and our ad comes up with a headline saying “Application deadline is 3 days away.”
+Now imagine that a post-graduate student searches for an “MBA program” and our ad comes up with a headline saying “Application deadline is 3 days away.”
 If that user is just starting their post-grad research journey, they’re not ready to commit, and now they’re potentially even discouraged because they may have to wait another 6 months.
 So they don’t click through to read more information on how application deadlines occur say every 2 months.

 We had a client who ran frequent promotions and often wanted us to support these promotions with new ad copy.
 We suggested running A/B testing of Promo vs. Non-Promo messaging, and proved the Promo ad copy had an 11% lower CTR than Non-Promo, and its average CPC was 41% higher.

-For this reason, we recommend including promotional messaging in either ad extensions or sitelinks, which still allows us to feature messaging, but in a complimentary way that won’t impact ad history.
+For this reason, we recommend including promotional messaging in either ad extensions or site links, which still allows us to feature messaging, but in a complimentary way that won’t impact ad history.